GurLad/GodotUtils/README.md

 ## Extension Methods
 Some common extension methods I tend to use in my games.
 ## LevelGenerator
 A custom LDtk importer, designed to generate 3D levels.
+Requires Newtonsoft.Json.
 ## Pathfinder
 A basic A\* implementation.
 Not very efficient, but quicker to set up alongside LevelGenerator than the built-in one.
 ## SceneController